-Thornton State Beach is a protected area of coastline located in Daly City just outside of San Francisco.
-The beach is not currently open to the public and there are no beach access points.
+Thornton State Beach is a protected area of coastline located in Daly City just outside of San Francisco in San Mateo County.
+The beach is not currently open to the public and has no public beach access points.
 Nonetheless, it’s a great place to enjoy gorgeous views from the viewing platform near the parking lot.

-The Bay Area Ridge Trail begins near the park, so this is also an amazing place to go for a hike just outside of the city.
+The Bay Area Ridge Trail begins near the park.
+Lace up your hiking shoes to enjoy the views from one of the best places to go for a hike just outside of the city.

 Montara State Beach

-A mile-long stretch of sandy beach north of Montara, Montara State Beach provides the opportunity to view sandstone cliffs, play beach volleyball, or simply pack a great book and read on a beach blanket in the sun before exploring the tidal pools.
-It’s also a popular spot for surfing and fishing.
-You can bring your pup along, too: Dogs are allowed on Montara State Beach!
+A mile-long stretch of sandy beach north of Montara, Montara State Beach provides the opportunity to view sandstone cliffs, play beach volleyball with friends, or simply pack a great book and read on a beach blanket in the sun before exploring the tidal pools.

-Visit McNee Ranch nearby with its hiking trails that’ll take you to Montara Mountain, where there’s even a hostel in a Lighthouse if you plan on staying a night or two.
+Visit McNee Ranch nearby with its hiking trails that’ll take you to Montara Mountain.
+There’s even a hostel in a Lighthouse if you plan to stay a night or two.

 Pescadero State Beach

-There’s an $8 parking fee at Pescadero State Beach and it’s worth noting that there are no real bathrooms or running water.
-It’s definitely worth a visit to experience the natural wonder and pristine coast that sits just outside of San Francisco.
+There’s an $8 parking fee at Pescadero State Beach, and it’s worth noting that there are no real bathrooms or running water.
+Still, it’s worth a visit to experience the natural wonder and pristine coast just outside San Francisco.